hazelcast/hazelcast/hazelcast-documentation/src/DistributedComputing.md

 The default implementation of this framework (`ThreadPoolExecutor`) is designed to run within a single JVM.
 In distributed systems, this implementation is not desired since you may want a task submitted in one JVM and processed in another one.
 Hazelcast offers `IExecutorService` for you to use in distributed environments: it implements `java.util.concurrent.ExecutorService` to serve the applications requiring computational and data processing power.

 With `IExecutorService`, you can execute tasks asynchronously and perform other useful tasks.
 If your task execution takes longer than expected, you can cancel the task execution.
-In the Java Executor framework, tasks are implemented as `java.util.concurrent.Callable` and `java.util.Runnable`.
-If you need to return a value and submit to Executor, use Callable.
-Otherwise, use Runnable (if you do not need to return a value).
 Tasks should be `Serializable` since they will be distributed.

+In the Java Executor framework, you implement tasks two ways: Callable or Runnable.

+* Callable: If you need to return a value and submit to Executor, implement the task as `java.util.concurrent.Callable`.
+* Runnable: If you do not need to return a value, implement the task as `java.util.concurrent.Runnable`.

 #### Callable

+In Hazelcast, when you implement a task as `java.util.concurrent.Callable` (a task that returns a value), you implement Callable and Serializable.

-Below is a sample Callable.
+Below is an example of a Callable.

 ```java
 import com.hazelcast.core.HazelcastInstance;